-If you follow the advice of your so-called guru, you may find yourself making dozens of lowball offers that get rejected, until you find a seller who will carry all the financing at 18% interest with a three-year balloon payment.
+If you follow the advice of your so-called expert, you may find yourself making dozens of lowball offers that get rejected, until you find a seller who will carry all of the financing at 18% interest with a three-year balloon payment.

 In the end, you'll have lost a lot more than time; meanwhile, everyone else—including the "guru" and the bank—will make a fortune off your mistakes.